 Williams Taxi & Shuttle (928-635-1111): Service areas include Northern Arizona, Grand Canyon region, Phoenix and Las Vegas.
 Advance reservations recommended.

 Mileage and Driving Times

 |Los Angeles to Las Vegas||270 miles (5 hours)|

 |San Francisco to Las Vegas||570 miles (10 hours)|

 |Flagstaff to Las Vegas||254 miles (4½ hours)|

-If you’re arriving by car, parking is available at the DoubleTree Hotel in Flagstaff for OARS/Grand Canyon Dories passengers who stay at the DoubleTree Hotel before or after their river trip.
+If you are arriving by car, parking is available at the DoubleTree Hotel in Flagstaff for OARS passengers who stay at the DoubleTree Hotel before or after their river trip.
+You must stay one night at the hotel to park at their facility.
 (Please Note: There is no rental car drop off at the South Rim.)
 OARS cannot accept responsibility for any loss or damage to vehicles or their contents.

 By Air from Las Vegas continuing by Taxi to the South Rim